 To implement this plan, the Upriverian aristocrats wrote an Ultimatum and delivered it to the Downriverians.

 When the Ultimatum arrived in Downriveria, the Downriverians made copies of it for all of the people in Downriveria, so they could all discuss--in their many Local Assemblies of Egalitarians--how to respond to it.
 These local assemblies were the highest authority for the people in each local community and they used voluntary federation to reach (or try to reach) mutual agreements about how to act on a larger-than-local-community scale.

 All across Downriveria, at each Local Assembly of Egalitarians, the Ultimatum was read out loud to all assembled, and then people discussed how to respond to it.
 Here is what the Ultimatum said:

 "Downriveria must henceforth provide top-notch full spectrum health care (by which we include fully staffed and operational hospitals and health clinics, plus all the food and shelter and clothing required for good health) to all the people in Upriveria.
 Furthermore, you must ensure that all people in Upriveria who need an organ transplant will have the same chance as those in Downriveria to receive a donated organ even when there are fewer donated organs available than people who need them.
 You must do this because health care is the right of all and you are thus morally obliged to provide it to us no less than you provide it to Downriverians.
-The fact that we adamantly refuse to produce any products or provide any services for Land of the River society even though we are perfectly capable of doing so is totally irrelevant.
-If you fail to provide us with health care, we will proceed to dump toxic material into the river at the border between Upriveria and Downriveria and continue to poison your water until you accede to the demand of this Ultimatum."
+The fact that we aristocrats adamantly refuse to produce any products or provide any services for Land of the River society even though we are perfectly capable of doing so is totally irrelevant.
+If you fail to provide us aristocrats and our peasants with health care, we will proceed to dump toxic material into the river at the border between Upriveria and Downriveria and continue to poison your water until you accede to the demand of this Ultimatum."